nsaikiran/blog/content/drafts/dsa-practice-problems/index.md

   - ![Q2](images/a-hackerrank-q2.png)
 Q1 seems similar to [House Robber Leetcode](https://leetcode.com/problems/house-robber/description/) [GFG](https://www.geeksforgeeks.org/find-maximum-possible-stolen-value-houses/) check and do the problem.
 House robber problem is disguised as [*maximum sum of non adjacent elements*](https://leetcode.com/discuss/interview-question/702177/apple-phone-maximum-sum-of-non-adjacent-elements).
 Also, Q2 is same as [maximum sum of non adjacent elements in a circular array](https://www.geeksforgeeks.org/maximum-sum-in-circular-array-such-that-no-two-elements-are-adjacent/).

+Striver has 1D DP and 2D DP practice and get a clear understanding of that.
+I've seen those videos but practice once again.

 ### Shaw-attempt1

 - Hacker rank test questions